 Depending on the regulations of your school, you may be able to complete a master’s degree program in human resource management with almost half the credit hours required to complete a PhD degree program.
 Upon completion of the degree, you might be qualified to pursue careers such as: human resource generalist, executive, staffing director, employee manager, or compensation manager.

-Popular Human Resources Management PhD Programs in Hawaii
+Popular Schools with Human Resources Management PhD Programs in Hawaii

 |LIGS University||LIGS University||PhD|

 |Doctor of Business Administration – Human Resources Management||National University||PhD|